eonist/GitSync-applescript/README.md

 [Pros & Cons](https://github.com/eonist/GitSync#Pros-&-Cons)
 [Todos](https://github.com/eonist/GitSync#todos)

-###Whats new:
-[New]
-Now has support for "commit message descriptions"

-[Fixed]
-repo.xml URLs may now be partial or full

-###Features:
-- Syncs your files in the background while you work.
-- Works with both GitHub and Bitbucket.
-- Automatically creates commit messages, based on the file change.

 ###Todo's:
 - [x] Move repositories.xml into the app
 - [x] The export of xml data to repositories.xml